ourfriendselectric/golden-robot-records/_scratches-records/platterpush--codeks.md

     uploads_dir: uploads/logos
 ---

-Platterpush and Codeks have been DJ’ing since the late 90’s, recording and touring with live bands.
-Turntablism is an important aspect of his their style which is evident in both their live sets and releases.
+Platterpush and Codeks have been DJing and recording/touring with live bands since the late 90s.
+Turntablism is a paramount aspect of their style, which is evident in all their live sets and releases.

-Platterpush and Codeks were the founding members and co-producers of Down Under Beats crew (Dialectrix, Joenew, Immune, 13th Son), a hip hop collective that toured extensively and released two albums in the mid 2000’s.
-Being ‘Unearthed’ by Triple J in 2004 raised the bands profile and saw them becoming one of the trailblazers of the emerging Australian Hip Hop genre.
+Platterpush and Codeks were the founding members and co-producers of Down Under Beats crew (Dialectrix, Joe New, Immune, 13th Son) A hip hop collective that toured extensively and released two albums in the mid 2000s.
+Featuring on Triple J’s ‘Unearthed’ in 2004 raised the bands profile and saw them as OG trailblazers of the emerging Australian Hip Hop genre.

-The Producer/DJ duo have gone on to produce for many artists such as Thundamentals, P.Smurf, Lotek, and Immune.
-The pair recently produced the majority of P.Smurfs recent debut solo LP ‘Playin the Blues’.
-As well as continuing to write music together Platterpush and Codeks have also gone on to work on other projects.
+The Producer/DJ duo have gone on to produce for artists as big as Thundamentals, Tuka, and Lotek.
+The pair also recently produced a large majority of P.Smurfs solo LP ‘Playin the Blues’, alongside Melbourne’s Must Volkoff.

-Platterpush is now a member of notorious Blue Mountains four-piece Otherside and features prominently on their two EPs and recent 7” singles.

-Codeks has been busy recording and touring with his own band Bomb Threat who are currently working on their debut album.
+As they continue writing music together, Platterpush and Codeks have also gone on to work on other projects.
+Platterpush is now a member of notorious Blue Mountains crew new to Scratches Records; Otherside, and features prominently on their two EPs and recent 7” singles.
+Codeks has been busy recording and touring with his own band, Bomb Threat, who are currently working on their debut album.